BIANCA I LAUREANO, PhD h.c., MA, CSE, CSES she/they/Dr.

 As a digital humanist, Johnson explores ways digital and social media disseminate and create historical narratives, in particular, comparative histories of slavery and people of African descent.
 She is the founder of African Diaspora, Ph.D., co-organizer of the Queering Slavery Working Group with Dr. Vanessa Holden (University of Kentucky), a member of The LatiNegrxs Project, and a Digital Alchemist at the Center for Solutions to Online Violence.
 Read more about her work here: http://jmjohnso.com.
 Find her on social media here: @jmjafrx.
 Jessica and Bianca met when they were both in PhD programs at the University of Maryland in 2004.
 Jessica is chosen family and has collaborated with Bianca on numerous projects.

 Cory received a master’s degree in education from the Ontario Institute for Studies in Education at the University of Toronto.
-Since 1997 he has developed and facilitated workshops for hundreds of agencies and organizations serving both youth and adults across North America on a range of topics including gender expression and identity, sexuality and disability, sexual pleasure, sexual communication, technology, and access + inclusion.
+Since 1997 they have developed and facilitated workshops for hundreds of agencies and organizations serving both youth and adults across North America on a range of topics including gender expression and identity, sexuality and disability, sexual pleasure, sexual communication, technology, and access + inclusion.
 Cory has delivered keynotes for national conferences in Canada and the U.S. and is a frequent guest lecturer and speaker at colleges and universities.
 Cory regularly gives book talks and speaks to parent and educator groups about how to make education more inclusive, especially in terms of sex and gender identity and disability.

-He is the co-author of three books, most recently the ALA Stonewall Honor Book Sex Is a Funny Word, with Fiona Smyth.
+They are the co-author of three books, most recently the ALA Stonewall Honor Book Sex Is a Funny Word, with Fiona Smyth.

 Shane’a Thomas, LICSW, M.Ed. (he/she pronouns) is a seasoned scholar practitioner with more than 11 years of unwavering service in the Washington D.C. metro area.
 His main commitment is training and educating social workers, educators and service providers around building safer therapeutic, service, and educational spaces for clients and students, especially those working in communities who are underserved, Black and people of color and/or LGBTQI folks.
 Thomas’ work has been featured on Slate’s Working series, as well as a guest writer for Posture Magazine, Huffington Post, Tagg Magazine, and a past Thought Leader for the Association of Black Sexologists and Clinicians.

-AIESHA TURMAN, MA, PhD
+AIESHA TURMAN, MA, PhD she/her/Dr.

 Aiesha is an educator.
 Her Interdisciplinary PhD from Union Institute and University include cultural production as a way to mediate inter-generational trauma and historical grief among African Diasporan women; founder of Super Hussy Media (SHM) producer/director of The Black Girl Project documentary, and Executive Director of The Black Girl Project organization (BGP).